Coffee & Double Walnut cake

 I have here a recipe as well as a few extra hints/tips which i have used when making the cake at the bottom

 I have tried many recipes but this is the one given to me by my sister-in-law is one I keep going back to.
 It has walnut chunks in the cake its self for a bit of texture and more walnut flavour.

-The oz measurements have been slightly rounded off please pick either metric or imperial and stick to that as they are not exactly the same but both work.
-I do not know the cups equivalent.
+The ounces measurements have been slightly rounded off.
+Please pick either metric or imperial and stick to that as they are not exactly the same but both work.
+I do not know the US cups equivalent.

 For the cake:

 175g (6 oz) unsalted (sweet) butter

 3 large eggs (UK sizes I don’t know the US equivalent)

 175g (6oz) self-raising flour mixed with 1 level tsp baking powder

 2 level(ish) tsp Instant coffee granules dissolved in 1 tbsp hot water